 Our response: We actually hear this question fairly often.
 While both of you may have initially agreed to represent yourself in your divorce (“divorce pro se”), many issues that come up during the divorce process can be complicated.
 Perhaps your husband decided to get a lawyer because he didn’t feel comfortable with the legal information coming his way?
 We know that choosing to proceed pro se with your divorce is generally a decision based on financial reasons and the desire to save money.
 While we completely understand this choice and see it work for some, we also see where this has the reverse effect of cost savings and can cause future issues.
 Having the extra support of a knowledgeable attorney in divorce or family law matters can only help.

 In terms of where you are now in divorce, since your spouse has abandoned the pro se divorce, it is your best interest to at least consult with an attorney to find out about your options.
-If you are located in New Jersey, we invite you to please take advantage of our free initial consultation where you can explain your personal situation more precisely and clearly.
+If you are located in New Jersey, we invite you to please take advantage of an initial consultation where you can explain your personal situation more precisely and clearly.
 If you are elsewhere, do consider seeking out another to get some initial advise with which you can feel comfortable with proceeding properly and effectively.

 We also have some helpful articles we encourage you to read: